roubachof/Sharpnado.CollectionView/README.md

 *In your ViewModel*

-This is a complex and totally useless animation 😂
+This is a complex animation sample

 ```csharp
    public RevealAnimation MyCustomAnimation { get; set; } = new RevealAnimation()